 If you are a DIY expert or do not see anything you like on the market, building a home may be the best option for you.
 After all, you can design the layout, decide how many rooms you want, and handpick all the finishes and extras.
-Building a one-of-a-kind home is an exciting endeavour, but before any bricks are stacked, you need to sort out the finances first.
+Building a one-of-a-kind home is an exciting endeavor, but before any bricks are stacked, you need to sort out the finances first.

 Most people do not have enough money to be able to cover construction costs on a custom home, which means they will need a loan.
 Getting approval for a loan on a self-build project is more difficult than on a built house.
 It is relatively easy to get a standard mortgage if you have good credit and reliable income.
 It is almost impossible to get a standard mortgage if you are building your own home because you are essentially asking the lender to finance something that does not exist yet and construction is a risky process – lenders do not like risk.